last modified: November 13, 2017 at 2:22:47 PM

 Will ECI REC notify me prior to installation?

-ECI REC will send out postcards four weeks prior to the meter installations.
+ECI REC will send out postcards prior to the meter installations.
 We will also notify members with a phone call the week prior to installation.
 Smart meter deployment maps and information will be available on ECI REC’s website.

 Do I need to be present during the meter change?